 source: Max Pixel .

-Among the other French cities present in the general classification, we will remember Lyon at the 56e place.
-Lille, Marseille and Nice are next to the 90th position.
-We can see that the race to the city of the future is launched.
-After the Greater Bay Area in China, why not a "Greatest Bay Area" in the Arcachon Basin?
+Among the other French cities present in the general classification, we will retain Lyon in 56th place.
+Lille, Marseille and Nice are close to the 90th position.
+As we can see, the race for the city of the future is on.
+After the Greater Bay Area in China, why not a “Greatest Bay Area” in the Arcachon basin?